LOVE IS THE MESSAGE

 June 13 2025 | 6–9 PM | By Alexander (Manhattan)

-Final Community Project Canvas Donated to NYC Office Fr The Prevention of Hate Crimes
+Final Community Project Canvas Donated to NYC Office For The Prevention of Hate Crimes

 WHAT’S A HATE CRIME + WHY IT MATTERS